 - Register for the SAT and/or ACT if you didn’t take it as a junior, or if you aren’t satisfied with your score and want to take it again.
-Fee waivers available in Room 109.
+Fee waivers available in The Instructional Services Center.

 - Take a look at some college applications and consider all of the different pieces of information you will need to compile.

 - The SAT test date most popular with high school seniors is this month.

 - Visit with your school counselor to make sure you are on track to graduate and fulfill college admission requirements.

 - Take every opportunity to get to know colleges: meeting with college representatives who visit your high schools during the fall, attending local college fairs, visiting campuses (if possible).

 - Narrow down your list of colleges and begin to consider “safe,” “reach,” and “realistic” schools.
 Make sure you have the application and financial aid information for each school.
 Find out if you qualify for any scholarships at these schools.

 Create a checklist and calendar to chart:

 - Standardized test dates, registration deadlines, and fees

 - College application due dates